Favourite Children’s Books – for Reading Aloud

-Reading was very important in the house where I grew up, my mum often had her nose buried in a book but bedtime stories were my dad’s domain.
-I shared a bedroom with my brother, consequently our dad read us the same stories.
+Reading was very important growing up, my mum often had her nose buried in a book but bedtime stories were my dad’s domain.
+I shared a bedroom with my brother, consequently our dad read, we shared the stories.
 Here are some favourites:

 Anatole by Eve Titus ~ Instead of stealing cheese to feed his family, Anatole starts to leave tips to improve the flavour of the cheeses.
 Who is this mysterious critic?